Incomplete comparison

 An incomplete comparison is a misleading argument popular in advertising.
 For example, an advertiser might say "product X is better".
-This is an incomplete assertion, so it can't be refuted.
+This is an incomplete assertion, so it can not be refuted.
 A complete assertion, such as "product X sells for a lower price than product Y" or "the new product X lasts longer than the old product X" could be tested and possibly refuted.

 In grammar, an incomplete comparison is a comparison that leaves out one of the items being compared.
 Unacceptable: Learning Chinese is more difficult.
 [More difficult than what?].
 Acceptable: Learning Chinese is more difficult than learning Spanish.